OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-passing.rst

 References to files can be passed between Components in OpenMDAO using variables called `FileRefs`.
 A `FileRef` is just an object that contains a file name and an absolute file path which is calculated by the framework.
-The 'fname' attribute can be a simple name or a name that includes a relative or absolute directory path.
+The *fname* attribute can be a simple name or a name that includes a relative or absolute directory path.

 Calculation of Absolute Directory Paths
 ---------------------------------------

-During `setup`, OpenMDAO determines the absolute file system path for each `FileRef` variable based on the directory path of the `Component` that contains it.
+During setup, OpenMDAO determines the absolute file system path for each `FileRef` variable based on the directory path of the `Component` that contains it.
 The process works like this: